 Soft Biscuits versus Crusty Biscuits

-Once you make these biscuits and break one open you will find a perfectly tender flaky buttery biscuit that is just waiting on a big pat of butter to melt into all the nooks and crannies and let me say it The Best Biscuit Ever!
+Once you make these biscuits and break one open you will find it is tender and flaky is waiting on a big pat of butter to melt into all the nooks and crannies.

-Other One Hot Oven recipes from the oven
+Other One Hot Oven recipes for you to enjoy

-Apple Cranberry Galette is a simple free form pie filled with sweet apples and tart cranberries
+Apple Galette with Cranberries is a simple free form pie filled with sweet apples and tart cranberries

 Baking Sheet Pan – since this is a small batch of biscuits a 1/4 sheet pan is all you need.